4 Protestant Reformation & America

 After Mary died from cancer her step-sister Elizabeth, Henry and Anne Boleyn’s daughter, vied for the throne with her Scottish first cousin-once-removed Mary Stuart, aka Mary, Queen of Scots.
 Catholics in Britain and across Europe hoped that Mary Queen of Scots would win out and establish a dynasty through a marriage to either young Frances II of France or the Duke of Norfolk.
 A Papal Bull had excommunicated Elizabeth as a heretical bastard child after Henry beheaded her mother, Anne Boleyn.
 Elizabeth spent time imprisoned in the Tower of London.
 But Elizabeth got the upper hand after Frances’ death, imprisoned Mary Stuart for eighteen years, and eventually signed her death warrant after her spymaster William Cecil rightfully convinced her that Mary was conspiring to overthrow her.
 The following account reveals how Mary’s upset, confused dog witnessed her execution.
 Elizabeth went easier on Catholics than Bloody Mary had on Protestants, usually letting them practice as long as they laid low, plead their oath, and paid their taxes to the Church of England — all this despite surviving seven assassination attempts by Catholics.
 Still, according to the law of the land outright Catholic priests could be tortured and executed.
 Meanwhile, she allowed in Protestant refugees from across Europe on merchant ships.

 Treachery often accompanied transitions of power in the monarchical system of dynastic succession (inherited power), just as it had in Classical Rome and throughout medieval England.
 Politics in Reformation-era England was an endless labyrinth of conspiracies, betrayals, and double-crossings.
 Elaborate spy rings employed hundreds of agents and double-agents.
 If the 16th and 17th centuries weren’t bad enough, the late 15th was a similarly chaotic bloodbath known as the Wars of the Roses.
-On the bright side, such personalized politics spiced up plots ranging from William Shakespeare’s plays to Showtime’s The Tudors (2007-2010) to PBS’s Secrets of the Six Wives (2017), based on Henry VIII’s reign.
-Likewise, HBO’s Game of Thrones (2011-2019) was true to life for the late Middle Ages, if not modern wars fought over ideologies like capitalism/communism and democracy/fascism.
+On the bright side, such personalized politics spiced up plots ranging from William Shakespeare’s plays to Showtime’s The Tudors (2007-2010) and PBS’s Secrets of the Six Wives (2017), to the jaunty musical Six (2017- ), all based on Henry VIII’s reign and love life.

 If such treacherous soap operatics seem confusing and you’re consulting your course catalog to re-check what class you signed up for, remember that you don’t have to know many details about the Tudor and Stuart monarchies for the upcoming exam.
 Your author recounts these sordid tales mainly so that you understand why Americans starting a new country from scratch saw fit to avoid the chronic violence of hereditary rule by voting instead, and to separate church and state, which also relieved the government of tedious, hair-splitting theological debates and, in theory, put up a firewall between religion and war.
 Nineteenth-century American Robert G. Ingersoll wrote, “Our [founding] fathers were the first men who had the sense, had the genius, to know that no church should be allowed to have a sword.”